 I have also developed a Unicode polytonic Greek keyboard configuration for “AZERTY” keyboards.

-It requires Mac OS X 10.2 or later, including macOS Sierra, and a Unicode-compatible word processing program.
+It requires Mac OS X 10.2 or later, including macOS High Sierra, and a Unicode-compatible word processing program.

 You can take a look at the layout if you want.